 At the time of the building of the Chapel, the problem of the lighting came up early.
 So often is the lighting of churches ineffective, unartistic, and even painful, that it seemed important to give careful consideration to this particular problem.
 For the first year, in all late afternoon and evening services, candles were used, most of them placed on temporary wooden standards.
-The general effect was pleasing but the candles often gutted badly in the wind and were unsightly and untidy.
+The general effect was pleasing but the candles often gutted badly and were unsightly and untidy.

 The original plans of the architects called for large chandeliers hung from the ceiling throughout the choir.
 Such an arrangement would have broken the clear view of the altar from the rear of the Chapel and would have presented other serious difficulties.
-Finally, after various fixtures were tried and discarded, the experiment was made of placing along the sills of the windows of the choir lights concealed behind prismatic glass.
-This diffused rays for the use of the worshippers on the same side as the fixtures and yet protected the eyes of those across the aisle from anything in the nature of glare.
-All of these lights were put under the control of a rheostat so that they could be dimmed or brightened at will.
-A pair of flood lights for the high altar concealed behind columns and also under rheostat control completed the installation.
+Finally, after various fixtures were tried and discarded, the choir lights concealed behind prismatic glass were placed under the sills of the windows and a pleasing and satisfactory lighting system was achieved.
+All of these lights were put under the control of a rheostat so that they can be dimmed or brightened at will.
+A pair of floodlights for the high altar concealed behind columns and also under rheostat control complete the installation.
 The passages, the cloister, the tower and the smaller chapels are all lighted by wall fixtures, plain in design but not without real beauty.
-Four chandeliers were hung from the ceiling to illuminate the seats under the rose window.
+Four chandeliers, which had once been used in the Old Seabury Hall Library, were hung from the ceiling to illuminate the seats under the Rose Window.

 All of this lighting is the gift of Miss Pauline Hewson Wilson in memory of her brother, the Reverend George Hewson Wilson, of the class of 1893, who died shortly after he graduated from Trinity College.
 This memorial is recorded by an inscription carved on the door of the light control box inside the northwest door.
+The text is St. John I, verse 4: "That life was the light of men."

 The heavy hangings on either side of the choir are designed partly to mellow the light and partly to deaden the reverberation of the speaking voice that results from the hard plaster walls.
 During an organ recital or a musical service these curtains may be drawn back to allow the resonance to have full effect.
+Some day it is hoped to replace the curtains with carved oaken choir stalls.